swiftcoder2020/bsl-fingerspelling-js-game/README.md

 The choice of these generated colours attracted me for its boldness, especially the tone of blue, green and orange which I felt would initially work and complemented towards the idea which having alternated these within my wireframes, I was satified with my final decision.
-The focal colours that will be used on the website is primarily the fluorescent green and turquoise blue whereby #BDBF09 will be used within the main content and #2292A4 will be applied to the footer which are both separate elements.
+The focal colours that will be used on the website is primarily the fluorescent green and teal whereby #BDBF09 will be used within the main content and #2292A4 will be applied to the footer which are both separate elements.

 For the buttons, I thought it was appropriate to use the orange (#D96C06) as a background colour with a tone of white (#F5EFED) for the font, which instinctively I had realised accessibility needed to be